Samcfuchs/Rocket-League/README.md

 we also see some of these points which are assigned a winning team.
 That seems very wrong.
 If the ball doesn't end in the goal, how can a team have scored?

+I think I've gotten to the point where I just need a better dataset.
+These are replays from many different modes, versions of the game, etc. so the projectp will probably develop better on a better dataset, i.e. pro replays.